 Today, e-commerce is a massive industry with sales projected to reach $5.7 trillion by 2022.
 The COVID-19 pandemic has accelerated the growth of online shopping, with more people than ever before turning to e-commerce to buy everything from groceries to clothing to electronics.

 One of the key drivers of e-commerce’s success is the convenience factor.
 Online shopping allows consumers to browse and buy products from the comfort of their homes, and it eliminates the need to physically go to a store.
 Additionally, e-commerce has made it possible for retailers to reach customers all over the world, without having to maintain a physical presence in dozens of different countries.
+Nowadays, store owners are free to create their own online stores from WooCommerce to Shopify, Magento, and many other platforms.

 Future of E-commerce